Australia's Amateur Hour was a pioneering radio talent show that became a pop-culture phenomenon.

 Dick Fair took over as compere when Dearth joined the air force in 1942.
-By 1950, Fair had moved to 2UW to host a similar program, and Terry Dear (pictured above) became the host of Australia's Amateur Hour until it ended in 1958 after a total of 925 episodes.
-The format was also adapted for television in 1957, but it only lasted seven months.
+By 1950, Fair had moved to 2UW to host a similar program, and Terry Dear (pictured above) became the host of Australia's Amateur Hour until it ended after a total of 925 episodes.
+The format was also adapted for television in 1957, where it lasted only seven months.

 Australia's Amateur Hour was broadcast nationally, as well as on Radio Australia and a number of war theatres.
 During the year the program travelled around the country, showcasing local talent from a different town or city each week.
 The finals were held at the end of the season in Sydney.
 Just like today's reality shows, listeners voted by phone (as well as by letter).